obioma-onwuka/obioma-onwuka/README.md

 - 👋 Hi, I’m @obioma-onwuka
-- 👀 I’m interested in App development
+- 👀 I’m interested in Backend development with PHP
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on App development
+- 💞️ I’m looking to collaborate on Backend development
 - 📫 How to reach me @obioma-onwuka

 <!---